venugopala08/PathController/README.md

       git clone https://github.com/CzJaewan/servingbot.git
       ```

-    > NOTE: you can also refer other models such as ackermann model, holonomic model. you can see it [mpc_ros_description](https://github.com/Geonhee-LEE/mpc_ros_description)
+    > NOTE: you can also refer other models such as ackermann model, holonomic model.

 6. Build (_catkin_make_) and Try it.